ViKu7988/E-Com-Store-Analysis/README.md

 * Created connections, joined new tables, did calculations to manipulate data, and enabled user-driven parameters for visualization.
 * Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)

-## Conclusion

-The project was successful in answering the set of questions about an E-commerce Store's performance.
-The results of the project can be found in result.txt file.

 <!--## How to Contribute